X.400

 X.400 is a suite of ITU-T recommendations that define the ITU-T Message Handling System (MHS).

-At one time, the designers of X.400 were expecting it to be the predominant form of email, but this role has been taken by the SMTP-based Internet e-mail.
+At one time, the designers of X.400 expected it to be the predominant form of email, but this role has been taken by SMTP-based Internet e-mail.
 Despite this, it has been widely used within organizations and was a core part of Microsoft Exchange Server until 2006; variants continue to be important in military and aviation contexts.

 History

 Design issues of protocols for computer mail were explored in the early 1980s.

 The first X.400 Recommendations were published in 1984 (Red Book), and a substantially revised version was published in 1988 (Blue Book).
 New features were added in 1992 (White Book) and subsequent updates.
 Although X.400 was originally designed to run over the OSI transport service, an adaptation to allow operation over TCP/IP, RFC 1006, has become the most popular way to run X.400.

 Developed in cooperation with ISO/IEC, the X.400-series recommendations specify OSI standard protocols for exchanging and addressing electronic messages.
 The companion F.400-series of recommendations define Message Handling Services built on Message Handling Systems (MHS), as well as access to and from the MHS for public services.
 In the late 1990s, the ITU-T consolidated recommendations F.400 and X.400 and published the ITU-T F.400/X.400 (06/1999) recommendation "Message handling system and service overview".

 The X.400-series recommendations define the technical aspects of the MHS: ITU-T Rec.
 X.402 | (ISO/IEC 10021-2) defines the overall system architecture of an MHS, ITU-T Rec.
 X.411 | (ISO/IEC 10021-4) defines the Message Transfer Service (MTS) and its functional component the Message Transfer Agent (MTA), and ITU-T Rec.
 X.413 | (ISO/IEC 10021-5) defines the Message Store.
 All ITU-T recommendations provide specific terms for descriptions of system entities and procedures.
-For example, messages (email) exchanged among people is referred to as Interpersonal Messaging (IPM); electronically structured business documents (e.g., invoices, purchase orders, dispatch advice, etc.) exchanged among trading partners’ computers fall under the EDI protocols.
+For example, messages (email) exchanged among people is referred to as Interpersonal Messaging (IPM); electronically structured business documents (e.g., invoices, purchase orders, dispatch advice, etc.) exchanged among trading partners’ computers fall under the Electronic Data Interchange (EDI) protocols.

 Message handling is a distributed information processing task that integrates two related subtasks: message transfer and message storage.
 The ITU-T Recommendations define specific protocols for a wide range of communication tasks.
 For example, the P1 protocol is used explicitly for communication among MTAs, P3 between the user agent and an MTA, and P7 between the user agent and message store.